Alcohol Poisoning: Signs, Timeline & Treatment

 How Long Does Alcohol Remain in the Body?

-There are different tests that can determine if a person has consumed alcohol within a certain timeframe.
+There are a number of different tests to determine whether a person has consumed alcohol within a certain timeframe:12

 - A blood test can detect alcohol metabolites for 12 hours after consumption.